Reliability analysis of arbitrary systems based on active learning and global sensitivity analysis: Density-based clustering (DBSCAN)

 Using the concept of $\varepsilon$-neighborhood, the sample points can then be categorized into: \begin{itemize} \item \emph{Core points}, which are points that contain a minimum of $N_{\textrm{min}}$ points in their $\varepsilon$-neighborhood.
 They constitute the basis for defining a cluster, as each cluster must contain at least one core point. \item \emph{Border points}, which are points that have a core point but fewer than $N_{\textrm{min}}$ points in their $\varepsilon$-neighborhood. \item \emph{Noise points}, which are neither core nor border points.
 They do not belong to any cluster. \end{itemize}

 DBSCAN uses these definitions to recursively partition the data set into clusters of arbitrary shapes.
-Schematically, the algorithm starts by randomly picking an unlabelled point in the data set.
+Schematically, the algorithm starts by randomly picking an unlabeled point in the data set.
 It then gathers points from its $\varepsilon$-neighborhood and if there are at least $N_{\textrm{min}}$ of them, then they all constitute a new cluster.
-The neighboorhood is then recursively extended for each point in the current neighborhood until no point can be added.
-The algorithm restarts then with the next unlabelled point, which will then be part of a new cluster.
+The neighborhood is then recursively extended for each point in the current neighborhood until no point can be added.
+The algorithm restarts then with the next unlabeled point, which will then be part of a new cluster.

 The algorithm can be summarized as follows: